oracle-livelabs/converged/obaas/extend-mobile-app/extend-mobile-app.md

     </copy>
     ```

-    This will create a new screen with an "AppBar" with the title "Cloud Cash" and a text field so you know you got the the right screen.
+    This will create a new screen with an "AppBar" with the title "Cloud Cash" and a text field, so you know you got the right screen.
 This screen will look like this:

     ![First Cloud Cash Screen](images/obaas-flutter-first-cloud-cash-screen.png)